anuket-project/anuket-specifications/doc/gov/chapters/chapter09.md

 ### 9.5.1 Summary/Field Trials Participants Overview

-Reference Implementation (RI-1) and Reference Conformance (RC-1) requirements have been defined by the Reference Architecture (RA-1).
+Reference Implementation (RI-1) and Reference Conformance (RC-1) requirements are defined by the Reference Architecture (RA-1).
 To ensure that Telecom industry operators, suppliers, and end user customers will derive benefit for the effort, CNTT is running field tests to validate the feasibility, utility, and effectiveness of its requirements and methods (RI-1/RC-1).

 <a name="9.5.1.1"></a>
 #### 9.5.1.1 Field Trials Intentions